Shell

 Cause and the Role of Weather and Climate

-Cause: The U.S. Forest Service reports that the Shell Fire was triggered by a severe weather system that brought extreme lightning to the southern end of the Ocala National Forest on May 22 and 23.
+Cause: The Shell Fire was naturally caused, triggered by extreme lightning strikes from a severe weather system that moved through the southern end of the forest on May 22.